10 Essential Tenant Rights Every Immigrant Must Know in Canada

 1. Right to Non-Discrimination

-Let’s start with a biggie: in Canada, it’s illegal for landlords to discriminate against you based on your race, nationality, gender, sexual orientation, or any other protected characteristic.
+Let’s start with a fundamental aspect of finding accommodation in Canada: it’s illegal for landlords to discriminate against you based on your race, nationality, gender, sexual orientation, or any other protected characteristic.

 For more detailed information on finding accommodation as a newcomer in Canada, check out this comprehensive guide here.